Internal bicategories: Internal bicategories

 \section{Internal bicategories}

-Bicategory objects in the 2-category of categories provide a natural framework for studying the bordism ``3-level category" of $0$-, $1$-, $2$-, and $3$-manifolds, among other geometric and algebraic structures involved in 3-dimensional local field theory.
+Bicategory objects in the 2-category of categories provide a natural framework for studying both the bordism ``3-level category", of $0$-, $1$-, $2$-, and $3$-manifolds, and the ``3-level category" of conformal nets.
 Bicategory objects in 2-categories also provide a convenient way to encode the symmetric monoidal structure of a bicategory in categories, by changing the ambient 2-category to symmetric monoidal categories.

 Recall that a bicategory has objects, 1-cells, 2-cells, identity 1-cells, composition of 1-cells, identity 2-cells, composition of 2-cells, left and right whiskers of 2-cells by 1-cells, and associator and left and right identity isomorphisms.
 A bicategory object $C$ in a 2-category $\cC$ will have, roughly speaking, the following structure.
 There will be an object $C_0 \in \cC$ of 0-cells, an object $C_1 \in \cC$ of 1-cells, and an object $C_2 \in \cC$ of 2-cells.
 There are morphisms $s,t: C_1 \ra C_0$ of $\cC$, called the source and target of 1-cells, and morphisms $s,t: C_2 \ra C_1$, called the source and target of 2-cells.
 There is a morphism $i: C_0 \ra C_1$, called the 1-cell identity, and a morphism $m: C_1 \times_{C_0} C_1 \ra C_1$, called horizontal composition.
 Similarly, there is a 2-cell identity morphism $C_1 \ra C_2$, 2-cell composition morphism $C_2 \times_{C_1} C_2 \ra C_2$, and whisker morphisms $C_2 \times_{C_0} C_1 \ra C_2$ and $C_1 \times_{C_0} C_2 \ra C_2$.
 The next pieces of structure generalize the notion of the identity transformations and the associator transformation of a bicategory.